02 June 2026

 Virginius Island

-Virginius Island is located on the Shenandoah River in Harper's Ferry, West Virginia.
-It is part of Harper's Ferry National Historical Park.
-It was once separated from the mainland by a river channel, then a canal.
+Virginius Island is part of Harper's Ferry National Historical Park.
+It is located on the Shenandoah River.
+It was once separated from the main part of Harper's Ferry by a river channel, then a canal.
 In the years before the Civil War, the island was a thriving industrial area, built on water power.
 At its peak in 1850, upwards of 180 people lived in 20 to 28 houses on the 13-acre island.

 A once thriving island